Nyanyi/Linux/Privilege_Escalation.md

 ###### Explicaciones sobre el código

 unsetenv: Environment variables such as LD_PRELOAD are inherited by child processes.
 The linked example overrides the _init symbol to invoke a shell using system("/bin/bash").
 If the environment variable would not have been cleared, then it would effectively be stuck in an "infinite loop" when invoking system.

+Environment variables such as `LD_PRELOAD` are inherited by child processes.
+The linked example overrides the `_init` symbol to invoke a shell using system("/bin/bash").
+If the environment variable would not have been cleared, then it would effectively be stuck in an "infinite loop" when invoking `system`.

+If you watch your process list (using `ps aux` for example), you will see a bunch of shell processes.
+The system library function creates a new process and executes `/bin/sh -c "...."`.
+Every time, `_init` is executed.

 system() hace un fork y ejecuta execl() con /bin/sh -c "COMMAND"